GaurieeSL/Gesture-controlled-robotic-arm-openCV-raspberrypi/README.md

 ---

 ## 📌 Overview
-This project implements a real-time gesture-controlled robotic arm system using computer vision and embedded control.
+This project demonstrates a real-time **gesture-controlled robotic arm** using computer vision and embedded systems.

-A webcam captures hand gestures, which are processed using OpenCV and MediaPipe on a Raspberry Pi.
-Based on the number of fingers detected, control signals are generated to move servo motors of a robotic arm.
+A webcam captures hand gestures, which are processed using **OpenCV** and **MediaPipe**.
+Based on detected finger patterns, control signals are generated and sent to **Raspberry Pi GPIO**, which drives servo motors to control a robotic arm.

 ---

 ## 🎯 Objectives
-- To implement real-time hand gesture recognition
+- Develop a real-time hand gesture recognition system
-- To control a robotic arm using vision-based input
-- To integrate software (OpenCV) with hardware (Raspberry Pi & servos)
+- Interface computer vision with embedded hardware
+- Control robotic movement using intuitive gestures
+- Build a scalable base for AI-driven robotic systems

 ---

-## ⚙️ System Working
+## ⚙️ System Workflow

-1. Camera captures live video
+1. Webcam captures live video feed
-2. OpenCV processes the video frames
+2. OpenCV processes each frame
 3. MediaPipe detects hand landmarks
-4. Finger counting algorithm determines gesture
+4. Finger counting logic identifies gesture
-5. Raspberry Pi generates PWM signals
+5. Raspberry Pi processes gesture input
-6. Servo motors move according to detected gesture
+6. PWM signals generated for servo motors
+7. Robotic arm performs corresponding action

 ---